What is Vision 100?

 Four guiding principles will be incorporated into the execution of each pillar and are just as critical to our success.

 - Sustainability & Resiliency: Our goal is to become the greenest airport in the world, while ensuring that our actions and decisions foster a healthy and resilient organization.

-- Equity, Diversity, Inclusion & Accessibility: We are better when everyone has a place at the table and when we respect and listen to all viewpoints.
+- Equity, Diversity, Inclusion & Accessibility: We are better when everyone is at the table and when we respect and listen to all viewpoints.

 Why is Vision 100 Important?

-DEN is the economic engine for the region, generating $33 billion a year for the region, employing nearly 30,000 employees and supporting nearly 260,000 jobs.
+DEN is the economic engine for the region, generating $33 billion a year, employing nearly 30,000 employees and supporting nearly 260,000 jobs.
 But the benefits of the airport extend well beyond that.
 You might be wondering why Vision 100 is not just important to DEN, but our community.

 “DEN belongs to all of Colorado.
 As we increase our passenger numbers and global connections, this team will be working to create more economic, business, education and cultural opportunities.
 The opportunities are endless and together we can create a stronger more diverse community where everyone can thrive.” – Phil Washington, DEN CEO